Unity

 Some workarounds:

-• For KDE, hold the Super key and click anywhere in the window to drag it back onscreen.
+• For KDE, hold the Meta (AKA Super, AKA WinKey) key and click anywhere in the window to drag it back onscreen.

 • For KDE, press ALT+F3 -> More Actions -> Move.